 From that day on, Mike Fink’s days in Magic Kingdom were numbered.
 The keel boats continued to sail for a few more seasons, until they docked for the final time on April 29, 2001.

 These boats from a different age may no longer sail the waters of Magic Kingdom, but at last check, the keel boat dock is still located near Liberty Square.

 Davy Crockett and Mike Fink are no longer prominent in Magic Kingdom’s Frontierland, and no specific attractions replaced them.
 They seem to have been simply lost to a generational transition.
 However, guests with an eye toward Disney Parks history may be able to spot hints of their previous existence.
 It may be a shame to have lost two all-American attractions, but Walt never intended his parks to be museums.
 The constant evolution of the Disney parks is a testament to Walt’s philosophy of always moving forward and doing new things.

-Stay tuned for additional articles in this Dearly Departed series.
-We’ll continue to explore many other former attractions from Walt Disney World, including Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom.
+Thanks for riding, and please follow along here for additional articles in this series.
+We’ll continue to explore many other former attractions and experiences from Walt Disney World, including Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom.